-I am a Chartered Clinical Psychologist with 17 years experience in the field of emotional health.
-I offer an individually tailored approach rooted in the principles of CBT, Ericksonian hypnosis, mindfulness and positive psychology.
-My aim is always to enhance the client’s own strengths and to offer practical beneficial strategies.
+I am a Chartered Clinical Psychologist with 25 years’ experience in the field of emotional health.
+I offer an individually tailored approach drawing on the principles of Ericksonian hypnosis, Sensorimotor Psychotherapy, Energy Psychotherapy, Positive Psychology and CBT.
+I aim to enhance a client's strengths and to offer practical beneficial strategies.

 I am an experienced Clinical Psychologist that is registered with the British Psychological Society (BPS) and Health & Care Professions Council (HCPC), working in mental health.
 I specialise in working with children, young people and their families integratively, drawing upon a number of approaches including: Cognitive, Behavioural, Systemic, Mindfulness, Eye Movement Desensitisation & Reprocessing (EMDR) and brainspotting.